usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

 When this element is present in the declaration of an OSCAL control component, the component (prop, param, part) must be the only component of that class given in its (group, control, subcontrol, or part) context.
 In other words, no other element child of the same parent may have the same `@class` value.

+Note that the singleton constraint does not apply to the value of the property, but only to the fact that it is an "only child", unique among its siblings for having its class assignment.

 ### &lt;required> Requirement constraint